-This classic itinerary covers iconic sites of North India, from Rajasthan to the Gangetic Plain.
-For travelers looking for exposure to a variety of experiences and atmospheres in a short span of time.
-The trip to Khajuraho ends on the banks of the Ganges.
+Iconic sites of North India, from the Pink City of Jaipur to Taj Mahal and Varanasi.
+A variety of experiences and atmospheres in a short span of time.
+The trip to Khajuraho ends on the banks of the holy Ganges.

 12 days / 11 nights

 Delhi – Jaipur – Agra – Gwalior – Orchha – Khajuraho – Varanasi

 - Scenic Forts and Tombs of ancient kingdoms

 - Unique blend of sacred, profane and erotic art in forgotten temples